WiiCkeDdark/le_bot_final/README.md

 This trading bot is designed to run on a server environment, utilizing Docker for containerization.
 This ensures easy deployment and consistent operation across different systems.
 The Docker setup encapsulates all necessary dependencies, making it straightforward to deploy the bot on any server that supports Docker.
 The Docker configuration is maintained in the "Dockerfile".

+## Working In Progress

+- We realized a bias in our strategy backtest, which led us to revise our strategies.
+We are working on a machine learning strategy with XGBoost and a daily optimization of the model parameters using a genetic algorithm, allowing us to apply the best model to the following day.
+- We chose to trade in minutes, which led us to incur a significant amount of transaction fees, thus impacting performance (optimization during order placement to minimize orders with taker fees).
+- Comprehensive reporting of the day, week, month, and year to date.
+- Interactivity with the Telegram bot.